tongch8819/tongch8819.github.io/_pages/study.md

 {% include base_path %}

-This is a brief list of high-quality online courses after my studying.
+This is a brief list of high-quality online courses I have studied.
 And I recommend them to anyone who is interested in Computer Science.

 Reinforcement Learning (Stanford)